AnnQK/my_personal_site/README.md

-# My resume / CV for Front-end trainee.
+# My resume / CV for Front-end trainee job. (in progress)

 ## Tools:
 - HTML
 - CSS, SASS, BEM
-- worked wuth flexbox, :hovers and transitions
+- worked with flexbox, :hovers and transitions